cocogitto/cocogitto/website/guide/bump.md

 ```

 Note that for the sake of readability in this documentation, the above example use a oneliner
-to check the current branch but you would probably want to can a shell script instead :
+to check the current branch, but you would probably want to can a shell script instead:

 ```toml
 pre_bump_hooks = [